what is medicare part b

 What is Medicare Part B?

 Medicare Part B (medical insurance) is part of Original Medicare.
 Original Medicare is comprised of Medicare Part A and Medicare Part B. It’s a federal health insurance program designed to provide and reduce the cost of health care services in the United States.
-If you are eligible for Medicare Part A, then you can also enroll in Medicare Part B.
+If you are eligible for Medicare Part A, then you can also enroll in Original Medicare Part B.

 Am I Eligible for Medicare Part B?